akamming/Domoticz_Thermostate_Plugin/README.md

     - "Minimum Boiler Temperature" and "Maximum Boiler Temperature": No matter what the outcome of the calculations above.
 The boiler temperature will never exceed these values.
     - A "Holiday" switch: if this is set to "On", it will overrule any program and only make heating active when the reference room temperature drops below the frost protection setpoint
     - A "Daytime extension" switch: When this switch is on, it will override any program to and for the day program during the extension time which you can set in the plugin configuration afer which this button will be automaticall switched back to "Off".
 You can also use this switch during the "holiday" time to temperarily overrule the holiday program.
+    - A "DHW controlled by program" switch: When this switch is on, this forces the boiler DHW function to be on during daytime program and switched off during night or frost protection program.

 3. And then there some devices to let you control the boiler directly
     - "Boiler Setpoint".
 When the program is Off, you can use this setpoint to manually set the boiler termpature